 - JoinFile - Combines a number of smaller files created with the SplitFile script into one large file.
 The files to join must contain an order number in their filename (for example, file0000.dat, file0001.dat, etc).

 - Randomize - Randomizes the current selection.
 Allows setting a minimum and maximum byte value.

 - SplitFile - Splits a large file into a number of smaller files (for example, file.dat could be split into file.dat.001, file.dat.002, etc).
 The size of each file to create can be specified when running the script.

 - MultiplePaste - Allows data on the clipboard to be pasted multiple times.

 - IsASCII - Reports whether the current file contains only ASCII characters.

-The Set Shortcut button can be used to set a shortcut key for the selected script using the Keyboard Options dialog.
+The Set Shortcut button can be used to set a shortcut key for the selected script using the Shortcut Options dialog.
 Click the Reset button to restore all scripts to their default values.